codeformuenster/muenster-jetzt/README.md

 * forwards your ssh agent to allow git push from within the container
 * exposes the container ports in a way that network access from the host looks is like local host access in the container (no need to bind to `0.0.0.0`)

+Don't want to use Docker in development?
+No problem.
+Development is also possible without it.